kewljuice/be.ctrl.windowsill/README.md

 # CiviCRM extension: WindowSill

-SuperStyler is a CiviCRM extension which let you manage views in CiviCRM.
+WindowSill is a CiviCRM extension which let you use views in CiviCRM.
 - [Installation](#installation)
 - [Configuration](#configuration)